free shipping from a purchase value of 49 euros in germany.

 Plugins and embedded functions and content

-Within our online services, we integrate functional and content elements that are obtained from the servers of their respective providers (hereinafter referred to as “third-party providers”).
-These may, for example, be graphics, videos or city maps (hereinafter uniformly referred to as “Content”).
+We incorporate functional and content elements into our online offering that are sourced from the servers of their respective providers (hereinafter referred to as “third-party providers”).
+These may include, for example, graphics, videos, or city maps (hereinafter collectively referred to as “content”).

-• Purposes of Processing: Provision of our online services and usability; Marketing.
-Profiles with user-related information (Creating user profiles).
+3. Purposes of processing: Providing our online services and ensuring user-friendliness; marketing.
+Profiles containing user-related information (creation of user profiles).

 Further information on processing methods, procedures and services used: